emilcozma/emilcozma/README.md

-# 👋 Hi there, I'm Emil Cozma
+# 👋 Hi there, I'm Emil COZMA

 🚀 Cybersecurity Specialist | Ethical Hacker | Remote-First Technologist

 With over a decade of experience in software engineering and a recent pivot into cybersecurity, I'm passionate about protecting systems, users, and businesses from digital threats.
-I hold the **Google Cybersecurity Certificate** and build tools that make the web safer — from AI-enhanced vulnerability scanners to scam detection platforms.
+I hold the **Google Cybersecurity Certificate** and build tools that make the web safer - from AI-enhanced vulnerability scanners to scam detection platforms.

 ---